ModelInference/dinv/README.md

 The encoded log used by the log merger in the next step.

 ### Merging Logs

+**TODO: What step is this?
+When is this done?
+I'm confused about when this occurs.
+Also, you just talked about n different kinds of logs, which ones are being merged here?**

 Merging logs is hands off when compared with instrumenting.
 In order to merge the logs accurately all of the encoded program point logs, and